adamar/Rafiki/README.md

 ![rafiki](https://raw.githubusercontent.com/adamar/rafiki/master/doc/rafiki.gif)

 Rafiki is a CLI tool for securely storing SSL and RSA files in a local SQLite3 Database.
-Imported files are first encrypted using GPG and then stored in the database along with an identifying key (ie. CommonName for CSRs, etc..)
+Imported files are first encrypted using openPGP and then stored in the database along with an identifying key (ie. CommonName for CSRs, MD5 for RSA, etc..)

 The database will be created when Rafiki is run for the first time and can be re-located and referenced by Rafiki using the --db flag.